kamushin/github.io/content/debug/logger_in_python.md

 ```
 `Loggers` in Python are stored in `Logger.manager` with a specified name.
 If create a logger with a task rather than a file, loggers stored in manager will increase and never be deleted.
 It becomes even worse when the logger has a handler, eg. write logs to database.
 It may cause a connections leak.

+#### Log emit will hang if stderr is not received

+Log info will send to stderr by default, make sure stderr buffer has a removed, otherwise stream write will be blocked.